 Look for a solution that can search all your agency’s records at one time, rather than one that’s limited to searching one database at a time and manually combining data.

-4. Can the solution adapt as my agency grows and changes?
+4. Can the solution adapt as my public safety agency RMS grows?

 Legacy systems built in-house are often costly to operate and maintain.
 Their reliance on custom coding, interfaces, and integrations means they may be slow to upgrade and costly to adapt.